rcgsheffield/urban_flows/awesome/README.md

 # Glossary

 The metadata used to describe the sensor readings on each system is defined by a collection of objects.
-There are loose mappings between the two metadata systems.
+There are loose mappings between the two metadata systems, where the left-hand side is for the original UFO database and the right-hand side is the new Awesome system.

-## Urban Flows Observatory
+The code to convert between object types is in `maps.py`.

-* Site: geographical location
+* Site: geographical location -> Location
 * Sensor: a collection of detectors that may exist at one site at a time
-    * Detector: a data channel with a certain type1 of measurement
+  * Detector: a data channel with a certain type of measurement
+  * Family -> Sensor type
+* Reading Category: a group of reading types
+  * Reading Type: a physical phenomenon or metric
 * Pair: one sensor at a location for a certain time period

-## Awesome Portal

-* Location
-  * Sensor
-* Reading Category: a group of reading types
-  * Reading Type: a physical phenomenon

-## Maps

-*

 # Awesome API